wirginiaromanowska/Notes_On_Things/Houdini_Fracturing.md

   - in select mode in  select menu on top of scene view push on the square button select groups or connected geometry
   - menu will show up on the right
   - go to gear/settings and choose Attributes/name
+ ## 2. On concave geo that doesn;t fracture well
+ - vdb from polygins
+ - convert back to poly
+ - scatter and voronoi fracture as usual